mamathatqa/Mamatha_Thatikonda/README.md

-# Mamta Tatikonda – QA Automation Engineer
+# Mamatha Thatikonda – QA Automation Engineer

 QA Engineer with 9+ years of experience in:
 - Selenium